ahaanlimaye/anonymity/README.md

 - Not all PIIs may get recognized by the script

 ## Future Improvements/Goals
-- Improve Upon NLP to be more accurate when it comes to PIIs such as phone numbers, places, etc.
+- Improve upon the NLP to be more accurate when it comes to identifying PIIs such as phone numbers, places, etc.
 - Have the script retain important information through keyword extraction
 - Create a Front End for the application and host it online